Tokanhaku/Launchbar_Actions/README.md

 Open an app in specific language.
 All the supported languages will be listed.
 Choose one to launch the app.

 ![](https://raw.githubusercontent.com/Tokanhaku/Launchbar_Actions/master/README_img/open_in_specific_language.gif)

+## Record Screen with QuickTime Player

+Record screen with QuickTime Player.